-Before we begin, let’s discuss what a systemised business is.
+Before we begin, let’s discuss what it means to systemise your business.
 Dynamic Business explains that “systemising is the process of documenting everything you do in your business – from answering the phone and opening the mail, to pricing work, and after-care service”.
 The following definition shared by Sweet Process explains a few of the benefits of having a systemised business, “[it] will enable you to release more control to your employees, give you the freedom you truly want and also make sure that you get your desired results from your employees all the time, even when you are not around!”

 We believe a step-by-step documentation process of all of your repetitive business tasks is a good first step to systemising your business because many of your employees may need to follow the same procedure.
 A systemised business will not only hugely benefit your company, but it will also benefit your employees and yourself in many ways.
 Join us while we whip through some of the key benefits of how a systemised business will be the ‘holy grail’ for your company, your employees and yourself.